NREL/PV_ICE/docs/sphinx/source/installation.rst

 Installation
 ============

-CircularEconomy-MassFlowCalculator releases may be installed using the pip and conda tools.
+PV in Circular Economy Tool can be installed using the pip and conda tools.

 Install with:

 .. code::

-        pip install CEMFC
+        pip install PV_ICE

 For developer installation, download the repository, navigate to the folder location and install as: